pabloae/encjson/README.md

-encjson
+encJSON
 =======

-EncJSON - A Javascript library to perform an encryption of a JSON object conserving its structure.
+encJSON - A Javascript library to perform an encryption of a JSON object conserving its structure.